zgbkdlm/dissertation/README.md

 The dissertation is in `./dissertation.pdf`.
 Feel free to download and read~~

 **Note that you may also find an "official" version in [aaltodoc](http://urn.fi/URN:ISBN:978-952-64-0603-9) published by Aalto University.
-However, it destroyed the PDF links and outline, which makes it very painful to read in computer/ipad/inktablet.
+However, it destroyed the PDF links and outline, making it very painful to read in computer/ipad/inktablet.
 I believe you will feel more enjoyable reading `./dissertation.pdf` instead.
 In terms of content, the one here has no difference with the one in aaltodoc.**

 1. `./dissertation.pdf`.
 The PDF of the thesis.
 2. `./errata.md`.
 Errata of the thesis.